luksamuk/LandOfLisp/README.md

 instructions nor anything, because there is just no point.
 To know what I'm talking about on each file, take a look at the book.

+One more thing to add is that <strong>I am using SBCL for this book,</strong>
+therefore, this may imply that I changed something here and there, since SBCL doesn't have CLISP's built-in extensions.
+For things such as streams, for example, I had to use Quicklisp to aid me.

 It's an excellent book for a lisper; you should definitely buy it.

 ## Relation of files